kevintuhumury/dashing-fitbit/README.md

 ## Usage

 To use this widget, copy `fitbit.coffee`, `fitbit.haml` and `fitbit.sass` into the `/widgets/fitbit` directory of your dashboard.
 Copy the `fitbit.png`, `fitbit-icons.png`, `active.png`, `distance.png`, `calories.png` and `steps.png` images to the `/assets/images/fitbit` directory.
 Put the `/jobs/fitbit.rb` file in the `/jobs` folder and the `lib/fitbit.rb` file into the `lib` directory.
 If there isn't one yet, create it.

+When you've already added the [Fitbit Leaderboard](https://github.com/kevintuhumury/dashing-fitbit-leaderboard) widget, you already have the `/lib/fitbit.rb` and `/assets/images/fitbit/fitbit.png` file.
+Don't worry about that, just replace them.
+They should be exactly the same.

 To include the widget on your dashboard, add the following snippet to the dashboard layout file: